antoineraulin/youtubeChannelIdConverter/README.md

 # youtubeChannelIdConverter
-this is an api that help you to convert a youtube channel name to his id.
+YoutubeChannelIdConverter is an API that converts the name of a youtube channel to its identifier.

+youtubeChannelIdConverter est une api qui permet de convertir le nom d'une chaine youtube en son identifiant.

+# How to Use:

+* call the function youtubeChannelIdConvert(); With as option the name of the channel to convert.*Ex: `youtubeChannelIdConvert("pewdiepie");`*
+* the result is in the youtubeChannelIdConverterResult variable.(maybe you must wait until the variable has a value other than nothing. cf: example.html)